Data First: Harnessing the potential of linked administrative data for the justice system

 What proportion of people facing criminal charges of domestic abuse are also involved, at the same time, in a family court case to make contact arrangements for their children?

-Anonymised, research-ready datasets produced as part of the Data First project will be made available to external researchers via the ONS Secure Research Service down the line.
+Anonymised, research-ready datasets produced as part of the Data First project are now available to external researchers via the ONS Secure Research Service.
 Researchers will need to be approved and submit a successful application to access the data.
-Check back here for more information coming soon.
+The data catalogue and user guide can be found on gov.uk.

 Project lead: Adrian Richards, MoJ